aws/porting-assistant-dotnet-client/README.md

 # Porting Assistant for .NET
 [![nuget](https://img.shields.io/nuget/v/PortingAssistant.Client.svg)](https://www.nuget.org/packages/PortingAssistant.Client/)

 Porting Assistant for .NET is an analysis tool that scans .NET Framework applications and generates a .NET Core compatibility assessment, helping customers port their applications to Linux faster.

 Porting Assistant for .NET quickly scans .NET Framework applications to identify incompatibilities with .NET Core, finds known replacements, and generates detailed compatibility assessment reports.
-This reduces the manual effort involved in modernizing the applications to Linux.
+This reduces the manual effort involved in modernizing applications to Linux.

-[PortingAssistant.Client](https://www.nuget.org/packages/PortingAssistant.Client/) package provides interfaces to analyze .NET applications for finding the incompatibilities, and port applications to .NET Core.
-Please note that currently there is limited support for porting.
+[PortingAssistant.Client](https://www.nuget.org/packages/PortingAssistant.Client/) package provides interfaces to analyze .NET applications, find the incompatibilities, and port applications to .NET Core.
+Please note that current support for porting is limited.

-For more information on Porting Assistant tool and to try the tool, please refer the documenation: https://aws.amazon.com/porting-assistant-dotnet/
+For more information about Porting Assistant and to try the tool, please refer to the documenation: https://aws.amazon.com/porting-assistant-dotnet/

 # Getting Started